Frequently Asked Questions

 Please allow at least one week for this communication to occur.
 You may check the status of your MPN and Entrance Counseling at www.studentloans.gov.

 Do I qualify for scholarship from ECSU?

 Merit Scholarships are awarded as students enter the University and target both new first-year and transfer students of high ability and achievement.
 Filing both your admission and FAFSA applications by the Priority Dates outlined under “Dates To Remember” on this website is critical.

 If I am not eligible for a merit scholarship, what other scholarships are possible?

 There are several websites that allow students to create profiles which match them with scholarships for which they may be eligible. www.FASTWEB.com and www.scholarships.com are two such websites, neither of which charge a fee to apply.
 Students should never pay a fee to search for scholarships.

 Is there any financial aid available for summer classes?

-Summer aid, in the form of Direct Loans, is available, providing that the student submits a summer aid application to the Office of Financial Aid.
+Summer aid may be available providing that the student submits a summer aid application to the Office of Financial Aid.
+In most cases, summer aid is in the form of loans.
 The student must be enrolled in at least three (3) credits or more to qualify.